Understand Costs, Insurance and the Gillette Assistance Program

 We always keep your questions and personal information completely confidential.

-A financial specialist can also help you understand estimates and plan for expenses—before you receive a bill.
+A Gillette patient financial representative can also help you understand estimates and plan for expenses—before you receive a bill.

 To Receive an Estimate

-Contact a Gillette financial specialist 30 days before your visit so that we can get the facts you need.
+Contact a Gillette patient financial representative 30 days before your visit so that we can get the facts you need.
 Before calling, gather:

 - Your health insurance card/cards, if any.